microsoft/dotnet/README.md

 Please contribute to this repository via [pull requests](https://github.com/Microsoft/dotnet/pulls)

-Please file .NET Core product issues at [dotnet/core](https://github.com/dotnet/core/issues).
 This repo is not an official .NET Framework support location, however, we will respond to issues filed here as best we can.
+Please file .NET Core product issues at [dotnet/core](https://github.com/dotnet/core/issues) and ASP.NET Core product issues at [aspnet/home](https://github.com/aspnet/home/issues).

 ## Finding .NET Open Source Projects